uga-libraries/format-report/documentation/department_narrative_report_instructions.md

-If there is too little variation for the histogram to make sense (e.g., the 1 format column is so big that no others are visible), insert a table with the number of AIPs with each number of formats instead.
+If there is too little variation for the histogram to make sense (e.g., the 1 format column is so big that no others are visible), insert a table or bar chart with the number of AIPs with each number of formats instead.

 Also update the numbers in the second paragraph:
 * The total number of AIPs